 These letters are one of the limited sources available, which provide an authentic view of his investment philosophy.
 His letters have helped all the readers, whether professional or amateur investors, to improve their investing skills.

-Warren’s letters to shareholders of Berkshire Hathaway since 1977 are available at company’s website.
+Warren’s letters to shareholders of Berkshire Hathaway since 1977 are available at the company’s website.
 Each of the letters is a goldmine of knowledge for fundamental stock investors.
 In the current article, I have tried to present the key investment lessons revealed by Warren in his 1978 letter.

 Learning from Warren Buffett’s Letter, 1978